anonymuse/linux-operations-interview-questions/README.md

 * ./configure shows an error that libfoobar is missing on your system, how could you fix this, what could be wrong?
 * Advantages/disadvantages of script vs compiled program.
 * What is the difference between fork and thread?
 And parent and child process in fork system call?
+* What's the relationship between continuous delivery and DevOps
+* How is securing a cloud environment different than a hardware environment?
+* How do you handle prioritizing your tasks when you're interrupted with ah-hoc issues?
+* What are the important aspects of a system of continous integration and depolyment?
+* How would you deal with the eventual consistency model that Amazon Web Services uses in the cloud model?
+* Tell me about one of your favorite command line tools, such as nc, curl, tail, and something interesting that you'v done with that utility.
+* How do you handle revision control?
+* In Git, what's the difference between merge and rebase?
+* Describe a pipeline for updating Apache to 100 cloud servers.
+How would that evolve for 1000 servers?

 ####[[⬆]](#toc) <a name='fun'>Fun Questions:</a>